 Storing and manipulating data using variables

-Why Use Salesforce Flows?
+Why you should use Salesforce Flows?

 Flows help businesses optimize their Salesforce setup with these advantages: